-The College has recently updated the financial forecast out to 2026/27 in line with the assumptions provided by the Scottish Funding Council (SFC) which include assuming colleges taking relevant actions to balance their underlying positions each year.
-Therefore, based on our latest assumptions the College will breakeven across the forecast period to 2024/25 and sustain the liquidity position with a forecast cash balance of £2.3 million at the end of 2024/25.
-For the years 2025/26 and 2026/27, the College will require to undertake further measures in order to breakeven within the SFC assumptions.
-Throughout the going concern assessment period to 31 December 2023, the College forecasts holding cash no lower than £2.7 million.
+The College has recently updated the financial forecast out to 2025/26 in line with the assumptions provided by the Scottish Funding Council (SFC) which include assuming colleges taking relevant actions to balance their underlying positions each year.
+Based on our latest assumptions the College will operate with an Adjusted Operating Position showing a planned deficit in 2023/24 of £436,000, and small surpluses in the two years following up to 2025/26.
+Over that same period, the forecast cash balance is expected to reduce to £4.5 million at the end of 2025/26.